 This course is a continuation of Math 8 with an emphasis on expanding the algebraic concepts introduced in middle school.
-Major topics include polynomials, equation solving, congruence and similarity, geometry, exponents, trigonometry, data analysis, and problem solving.
-Students should have a scientific calculator.
+Major topics include polynomials, equation solving, congruence and similarity, exponents, financial literacy, and problem solving.
+Students must have a scientific calculator.

 Workplace Math 10

 If you plan on going directly into the workforce or entering an apprenticeship program, then Workplace 10 is the Math course for you.
 Topics covered in the course include earning an income, area, volume and mass, metric and imperial measurements, geometry, and trigonometry.
 The Workplace 11 and Apprenticeship 12 courses follow Workplace 10.
 There is no pre-requisite for Workplace 10.

 Make sure to check the required Math courses if you are planning to learn a trade.
 Some will require a higher level of Math.

 Foundations of Math and Pre-Calculus 10

 Interested in continuing your education in a College, Technical Institute or University?
 Foundations and Pre-Calculus 10 is the course to take.
 F & P 10 focuses on various topics based on algebraic reasoning as well as, trigonometry, measurement and financial literacy.
 Due to the heavy focus on algebra, it is recommended that students earn at least 67% in Math 9 before attempting Foundations and Pre-Calculus 10.

 Workplace Math 11

 The Workplace Math stream was created for students planning on entering an apprenticeship program or moving directly into the workplace upon completion of high school.
 Its focus is delivering practical Math skills needed for everyday life.
 Topics include; measurement, graphing, trigonometry, financial services and budgeting.